marckruzik/CopyDirectory/README.md

 # FAQ
 ## Why this nuget?

-This is no built-in function in C# to copy paste a directory.
+There is no built-in function in C# to copy paste a directory.
 And there is no nuget to easily copy paste a directory.
 The usual way to go is to copy paste the code above, and put it somewhere in your code.
 So I made this nuget, so we can have an easy way to copy paste a directory.